denzilsaldanha/comp9517/PedestrianDetectionAppPeter/README.md

 **Running the operation**

-Run the "detect.py" as normal.
-And press "Spacebar" when the two images pops up to iterate through every photo in the file with the detection feature
+Run the "object_tracking.py" as normal.
+And press "Spacebar" when the images pop up to iterate through every photo in the file with the detection feature.

+Task 2-3 is done in people_in_box.py which can be instantiated in your respective codes.